Courage, Humility and Largeness of Heart

 Our Mission

-Oldfields School’s mission is to embrace each girls’s authentic self, educate through collaboration, empower the individual voice, and inspire confidence and continual growth, leading to a life of purpose.
+Oldfields School’s mission is to embrace each girls’ authentic self, educate through collaboration, empower the individual voice, and inspire confidence and continual growth, leading to a life of purpose.

 Established in 1867, Oldfields is an independent, non-sectarian college preparatory day and boarding school for girls in grades 8-12.
 Located in Baltimore County and situated on a bucolic campus of 130 acres, Oldfields seeks to provide a nurturing and supportive learning environment for each individual girl to experience personal success.